-Inventories of supplies held by the business-type activities are priced at cost using the first-in, first-out (FIFO) method of accounting.
+Inventories of supplies held by the business-type activities and gas inventory in the general fund are priced at cost using the average cost method of accounting.
 Inventories are recorded as assets when purchased and charged to operating when used.